Southern Yakutia (Sakha)

 “I have been told the New Russians think you are soft in the

-head for refusing to be a part of the scheme of grabbing state assets.”
+head for refusing to participate in their scheme to grab state assets.”

 “I’m not a thief.”